Chillee/MovieRankings/README.md

 1. **The Truman Show**
 1. **In the Heights**
 1. **Spider Man: Far From Home**
+1. **Fabelmans**: Meh, large parts of this movie I just could not take seriously (particularly the mother).
+I also don't understand how the mother is meant to be sympathetic at all - she cheats on the husband with his best friend, reluctantly moves away with her family, and then breaks down and says that she has to leave her husband and kids to be with the guy she cheated with??
+The best scene by a mile was the ending scene, which was apparently fairly true to life.
+Last shot was also pretty cute.
 1. **Tenet**: Perhaps I just don't understand this movie - specifically, the fundamentals of how the physics works.
 How does a forward person fight against an inverted person?
 Like, let's say the forward and inverted people try to push against each other.
 Is that possible?
 How does it work?
 1. **Do the Right Thing**
 1. **Dr. Strangelove**